Homogeneous spaces in tensor categories

 Henceforth, we work over an algebraically closed field $\Bbbk$ of characteristic $p>0$.
 As explained above, the relevant geometric questions in characteristic 0 are already well understood.
 Our approach relies heavily on the idea of Frobenius twisting, only available in positive characteristic.
 For the case of super vector spaces, this specific positive characteristic method to study homogeneous spaces was outlined in \cite{MZ}.
 In our generality of tensor categories, we define Frobenius twists and kernels of algebraic groups.
-One of the crucial observations is then that taking a quotient group by a large enough Frobenius kernel produces an ordinary algebraic group over $\Bbbk$.
-Using the traditional formalism of quotients in the category of faisceaux \cite{DG} and the language of algebraic geometry in tensor categories \cite{C3} then allows us to reduce the existence of quotient schemes to the classical case of algebraic groups over $\Bbbk$ and the infinitesimal case.
-We also derive applications of our results to equivariant sheaves and present a more explicit description of quotients for the important special case $\cC=\mathrm{Ver}_p$, following the ideas from \cite{MT}.
+One of the crucial observations is that the quotient by a large enough Frobenius kernel is an ordinary algebraic group over $\Bbbk$.
+This fundamental structural result of Proposition~\ref{prop twist alg gp}, that all finite type affine group schemes in $\cC$ are glued together from infinitesimal group schemes and ordinary group schemes over $\Bbbk$, should have applications beyond the current paper.
+Using the traditional formalism of quotients in the category of faisceaux \cite{DG} and the language of algebraic geometry in tensor categories \cite{C3} allows us to reduce the existence of quotient schemes to the classical case of algebraic groups over $\Bbbk$ and the infinitesimal case in $\cC$.
+We also derive applications of our results to equivariant sheaves and present a more explicit description of quotients for the important special case $\cC=\mathrm{Ver}_p$, following the approach of \cite{MT}.

-The structural properties of the scheme $\GG/\HH$ are known to have important consequences in representation theory, especially for the induction functor $\operatorname{Ind}_{\HH}^{\GG}(-)$.
-For this reason, it is important to know when $\GG/\HH$ is quasi-affine, affine, or proper.
+The geometric properties of the scheme $\GG/\HH$ are known to have important consequences in representation theory, especially for the induction functor $\operatorname{Ind}_{\HH}^{\GG}(-)$.
+For this reason, it is important to know when $\GG/\HH$ is quasi-affine, affine, or proper, see for instance~\cite{C3}.
 We show that $\GG/\HH$ is (quasi-)affine or proper if and only if $\GG_0/\HH_0$ is, where $\GG_0$ is the `body' of $\GG$, the underlying algebraic group which is generally more easily understood than $\GG$.
 This result is known in the super setting, where in fact we have that $(\GG/\HH)_0=\GG_0/\HH_0$.
-We find that the latter equality fails when $\mathscr{C}$ is not a subcategory of $\operatorname{Ver}_p$.
-Nevertheless, there is a natural closed embedding $\GG_0/\HH_0\to(\GG/\HH)_0$, and we show it is very close to being an isomorphism.
+We find that the latter equality fails when $\mathscr{C}$ is not a tensor subcategory of $\operatorname{Ver}_p$, see Example~\ref{example ver4+ homog space}.
+Nevertheless, there is a natural closed embedding $\GG_0/\HH_0\to(\GG/\HH)_0$, and this is a universal homeomorphism, see Theorem \ref{Main} (2).